hosseinbahmanpour/fizzbuzz/README.md

 STEP 1: RUNNING THE APPLICATION

- - Download the executable JAR file found in the GitHub repository folder "target".
+ - Download the executable JAR file called fizzbuzz-0.0.1-SNAPSHOT.jar.
- - The file is called fizzbuzz-0.0.1-SNAPSHOT.jar.
  - Open terminal/cmdprompt and navigate to directory of JAR file.
  - Type the following command: java -jar fizzbuzz-0.0.1-SNAPSHOT.jar
  - The application will boot.